Food Program Team

 The main responsibilities of the food program team are preparing ingredients for the daily recipes.
 This includes washing, peeling, and chopping fruits and vegetables.
 Other duties include baking desserts, receiving and putting away food orders, cleaning work areas, doing dishes, taking out garbage, and cleaning the floors.

-The work week is 6 days with one day off.
-The shifts are nine hours with two half hour meal breaks.
+The work week is six days with one day off.

 Miniwanca is able to work with a variety of dietary needs and allergies.
 At each meal, Miniwanca will provide a dairy free, gluten free, and vegetarian option.
 Miniwanca is a peanut and tree nut aware facility and will not serve anything with those products in it.
 Some snacks and desserts may be created in a facility that uses peanuts or tree nuts, and safe alternatives will be offered as needed.